x684867/nemesis_server/src/nodejs/doc/api/cluster.markdown

 * `signal` {String} the name of the signal (eg. `'SIGHUP'`) that caused the process to be killed.

-When any of the workers die the cluster module will emit the 'exit' event.
+When any of the workers die the cluster package will emit the 'exit' event.
 This can be used to restart the worker by calling `fork()` again.

     cluster.on('exit', function(worker, code, signal) {